 Magdolene Dykstra - "Framed Landscape" 2021, 3ft x 3ft x 6ft, Media: Mixed Media, Wild Clay/Raw Clay, Firing Process: Unfired, Surface: Non-ceramic Part of all gilded landscapes and glistening shows fade at the Jane Hartsook Gallery (NYC, NY)

-Magdolene Dykstra - "Polyanthroponemia" 2020, 16ft x 35ft x 15in, Media: Mixed Media, Wild Clay/Raw Clay, Firing Process: Unfired, Surface: Non-ceramic Site-specific installation at Gardiner Museum, 2020, Photo credit: Toni Hafkenscheid
+Magdolene Dykstra - "Babel" , , Media: Non-clay, Wild Clay/Raw Clay, Firing Process: Unfired, Surface: Non-ceramic Photo Credit: Bruce M. White

-What is the shape of our species?
-Using sculpture, installation, and works on paper, my work meditates on the unfathomable magnitude of humanity, exploring the tension between individuality and the multiplicity of our species, visibility and anonymity, order and disorder, growth and decay.
+Using sculpture, installation, and mark-making, my work meditates on the unfathomable magnitude of humanity, exploring the tension between individuality and the multiplicity of our species, the singular and the universal, visibility and anonymity, order and disorder, growth and decay.
 At the route of my practice is the question: what is the role of the individual within the horde?
-My installations and finger-paintings toggle back and forth between minimizing and asserting the presence of an individual.
+My installations and mark-making toggle back and forth between minimizing and asserting the presence of an individual.

-Magdolene Dykstra uses her work to meditate on the multiplicity of the human race.
-After studying biology and visual arts in undergraduate studies, she received her MFA from Virginia Commonwealth University.
+After studying biology and visual arts in undergraduate degrees, she received her MFA from Virginia Commonwealth University.
 Magdolene has participated in residencies at the Medalta Historic Clay District, the Watershed Center for Arts and Crafts and Concordia University.
 Magdolene has been awarded several grants from the Ontario Arts Council and the Canada Council for the Arts.
-Notable exhibitions include a site-specific installation at the Gardiner Museum (Toronto, ON), a solo exhibition at the Jane Hartsook Gallery (New York, NY), and an installation at the Grounds for Sculpture Museum (Hamilton, NJ).
+Notable exhibitions include a site-specific installation at the Gardiner Museum (Toronto, ON), a solo exhibitions at the Jane Hartsook Gallery (New York, NY) and A-B Projects (Los Angeles, CA).